hafizbadrie/slasherrb/README.md

 ## How To Use

 To use the library, you need to have an HTML document first.
-In code, you will have like this.
 ```ruby
 require 'net/http'
 require 'slasher'